Bushenzie/odin-projects/README.md

 # Odin Projects

-This repository is made for projects from "The Odin Project".
+This repo is for projects from The Odin Project which teaches Front-end & Full-stack development

-## Landing Page Project
-Project made due to learning Flexbox

-## Rock Paper Scissors
-Project made due to learning DOM

-## Etch-a-sketch
-Project made due to learning more events than "click"

-## Calculator
-Project made for fun -> Extremly bad CSS
+**NOTE**
+All projects are made just to train and are not meant to be viewed as fully functional projects.